-Maureen Elenga and husband Robin had been looking for their dream home for nearly two years, so when their realtor called to give a heads up that a modernist ranch was coming on the market, they didn’t hesitate to check it out.
-“We loved the welcoming smaller entry—it’s the antithesis of a soaring McMansion entry—and the house just fit our personalities,” she says.
+Maureen Elenga and husband Robin had been looking for their dream home for nearly two years.
+So they didn’t hesitate when their realtor told them about an Ira Cummings-designed Mid Century Modern ranch in Seattle coming on the market.
+“We loved the welcoming smaller entry—it’s the antithesis of a soaring McMansion entry—and the house just fit our personalities,” Maureen says.

-The home was a 1953 modernist ranch on Seattle’s Queen Anne Hill, designed by architect Ira Cummings, with, as it turns out, 190° views of Freemont, Lake Union and the distant Cascade Mountains.
+The 1953 modern ranch sits on Seattle’s Queen Anne Hill with a 190-degree views of Freemont, Lake Union and the distant Cascade Mountains.
 “It was nighttime when we first saw it, so we didn’t even realize it had a view,” says Maureen.
 “We put in an offer and had to leave the next day for our wedding,” Robin Elenga, an angel investor, recalls.
 “Then we were on our two-week honeymoon, which we ended up cutting a week short because we were so excited to see the house.
 We’d only spent like an hour in there, so we couldn’t quite remember what it looked like.”

-They soon discovered mid-century gems like a built-in planter and magazine rack in the bathroom, in addition to the built-in birch credenza, the rough-sawn mahogany used for the exterior and the walls of the entry and the memorable sandstone fireplace.
+They soon discovered mid century gems like a built-in planter and magazine rack in the bathroom, in addition to the built-in birch credenza, the rough-sawn mahogany used for the exterior and the walls of the entry and the memorable sandstone fireplace.
 A Design Within Reach George Nelson bench next to the fireplace holds stereo gear and a vintage sign for the home’s architect.
-Seen from the side, the fireplace and its rich detailing looks more sober than the straight-on view of angled columns and beams played against the verticals of the credenza.

-The structure of the house already fit their family needs.
-Being the author of Seattle Architecture: A Walking Guide to Downtown and mom to preschoolers Sofia and Otto, Maureen finds the house to be particularly suited to their current lifestyle.
+The structure of the Seattle Ira Cummings ranch already fit their family needs.
+As the author of Seattle Architecture: A Walking Guide to Downtown and mom to preschoolers Sofia and Otto, Maureen finds the house particularly suited to their current lifestyle.
 “We had in mind we’d be raising a family here.
 The scale of the rooms is more conducive to family life—it’s more intimate.
 And the layout makes it so we’re not all crammed together; it flows well.
 “I grew up in a 4,500-square-foot house my dad designed,” she notes.
-“It was a great ’70s contemporary but I don’t think I’d want to clean 4,500 square feet.”
+“It was a great ’70s contemporary, but I don’t think I’d want to clean 4,500 square feet.”

 To their dismay, there was a challenging renovation still ahead—the re-plumbing project of their retro bathroom.
 “I thought it would take me two days, but it ended up taking eight,” Robin recalls.
 “All of the pipes seemed to come together in the small bathroom in the basement—there were about 50 solder joints in just that room.